gesztesigabor/winkorblush/README.md

 Analysis is done by the following Jupyter notebooks:

+* _analysis/afternonpref.ipynb_ : In some cases the non-preferred side is selected in the last trial of the filler block.
+Test if it has significant effect
+* _analysis/behavior.ipynb_ : Calculate behavioral task performance
+* _analysis/blinkrate.ipynb_ : Test the effect of condition on blink rates during the cue presentation period
-* _analysis/exclusions.ipynb_ : Calculate statistics for excluded trials and interpolated data ratios
+* _analysis/exclusions_report.ipynb_ : Calculate statistics of the excluded trials and interpolated data ratios
+* _analysis/maximizers.ipynb_ : Test correlation of response strategy / median response time and change / uncertainty related pupil responses
+* _analysis/meanresponses.ipynb_ : Analysis of the mean pupil responses, linear modeling
+* _analysis/pointwise.ipynb_ : Time-course analysis of the effects of change and uncertainty on pupil-linked arousal
+* _analysis/saccaderate.ipynb_ : Experimental analysis of the (micro)saccade rates in different conditions (requires raw eye tracker data)
-* _analysis/behavior.ipynb_ : Calculate behavioral task performance results
+* _analysis/wn_behavior.ipynb_ : Calculate behavioral task performance the control experiment (see supplement)
+* _analysis/wn_exclusions_report.ipynb_ : Calculate statistics of the excluded trials and interpolated data ratios in the control experiment (see supplement)
+* _analysis/wn_meanresponses.ipynb_ : Analysis of the mean pupil responses in the control experiment (see supplement)
-* _analysis/pointwise.ipynb_ : calculate the effects of change and uncertainty on pupil-linked brain arousal
+* _analysis/wn_pointwise.ipynb_ : Time-course analysis of the effects of change on pupil-linked arousal in the control experiment (see supplement)

 To re-run notebooks preprocessed data must be located in directory _analysis/data_.